leonardodiegues/chewie/README.md

 status](https://www.r-pkg.org/badges/version/chewie)](https://CRAN.R-project.org/package=chewie)
 <!-- badges: end -->

-The goal of chewie is to easily scrape pages (actually, chews them) without having to call multiple HTML information extraction methods over and over again.
+The goal of chewie is to easily scrape pages without having to call multiple extraction methods over and over again.
 It simplifies the process by feeding a `scheme` to a single method called `chew`.

-A `scheme` is like a recipe which gives chewie the guidelines of where are the elements you want to extract from page and how you to extract them.
-Each page you “chew” should have a single scheme composed by a list of `instruction` objects.
+A `scheme` is like a recipe that gives chewie the guidelines to where elements are in a page and how to extract them.
+Each page you choose to “chew” should have a single scheme composed by a list of instruction objects.

 A `instruction` is formed by the following 6 fields (more fields could be added on future releases):